henriquestiagoo/badgeify/README.md

 # Badgeify

-This is the final sample project of the post [Using SwiftUI in Command Line Tools](https://SwiftToolkit.dev/swiftui-meets-command-line), at SwiftToolkit.dev.
+This is the final sample project that results on following the posts [Using SwiftUI in Command Line Tools](https://SwiftToolkit.dev/swiftui-meets-command-line) and [Building Swift Executables](https://swifttoolkit.dev/posts/building-swift-executables), from SwiftToolkit.dev.

 The example app icon used in this project is from the NetNewsWire app.